RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

 FirstNameIntent My first name is {FirstNameSlot: INCLUDE_WILDCARD_MATCH, EXCLUDE_VALUES_MATCH }
 ````

 These flags will be used in parsing.
-There are only two sets of flags: to
+There are only three sets of flags: to
-include/exclude custom slot values in the matching pattern and to include/exclude
+include/exclude custom slot values in the matching pattern, to include/exclude
-a wildcard in the matching pattern.
-If you don't specify either of these, then
+a wildcard in the matching pattern, to use SoundEx for matching.
+If you don't specify any of these, then
 INCLUDE_VALUES_MATCH and EXCLUDE_WILDCARD_MATCH will be used as the default.
 Also,
 if you include by mistake both INCLUDE... and EXCLUDE... for the same flag, the
 default value is (silently) going to be used.
 If you are concerned you can look
 at the generated recognizer.json to see how the flags were parsed.
+Also note that SOUNDEX_MATCH will automatically imply EXCLUDE... flags; but
+SOUNDEX_MATCH is only available for the custom slot types at this time.

-It would typically not be usufull (at this time with only these two sets of flags)
+It would typically not be useful (at this time with only these sets of flags)
-to specify INCLUDE... for both or EXCLUDE... for both.
+to specify INCLUDE... for both or EXCLUDE... for both wildcard and value matches
+unless you are specify SOUNDEX_MATCH.
 If you are going to include
 wildcard then there is no reason to include values as well - it will only slow
 down the parsing.
 If you exclude both then it will be as if you removed that slot
 from the utterance completely.
 For this reason, parsing ignores these combinations.